-Funds available through this GPA will enable businesses, in partnership with a workforce training provider or providers, to deliver customized training in financial services occupations to incumbent workers and/or job seekers.
+Funds available through this GPA will enable businesses, in partnership with a workforce training provider or providers, to deliver customized training in transportation, logistics and distribution occupations to incumbent workers and/or job seekers.
 These grants provide a flexible funding source to respond to the workforce needs of Wisconsin businesses with customized training solutions.
 OSD will ensure accountability and transparency of outcomes by tracking training completions, job placements, wage increases, and overall return on public investment.